jgbarah/aframe-playground/figures-03/README.md

 (`Roboto-msdf.json` and `Roboto-msdf.png`) in the dist directory.

-I'm not completely happy with the way I did it, since I prefered something more automatic.
+I'm not completely happy with the way I did it, since I preferred something more automatic.
 But well, for sake of simplicity, and not spending more time exploring other options,
 I decided to just require the files in the main JavaScript entry point,